This page lists the command line options for

 Configuring the Input Scope

-This option narrows down the primary testing scope defined in the JSON data file.
+This option specifies the path to the solution to be analyzed.
 You can use Ant-style wildcards to specify patterns.
-Examples:
+Example:

 You can use this option multiple times on the same command line to specify multiple resources.

 This option specifies the solution configuration.
 Example: